Cleveland rocker and radio star Michael Stanley dead at 72

-CLEVELAND (AP) — Michael Stanley, a Cleveland-based rocker who with his namesake band reached the Top 40 in the 1980s with the hits “He Can’t Love You” and “My Town,” before going on to a long career as a radio disc jockey, has died.
+CLEVELAND (AP) — Michael Stanley, a Cleveland-based rocker who with his namesake band reached the Top 40 in the 1980s with the hits “He Can’t Love You” and “My Town” before going on to a long career as a radio disc jockey, has died.
 He was 72.

 Stanley died Thursday after a seven-month battle with lung cancer, his family said in a statement.
 The rock radio station WNCX in Cleveland, where he worked for 30 years, posted a message from Stanley himself, saying: